 We regularly have Mexican night at our house.
-We both have our favorites and try a variety of different recipes each week- it could be fajitas, tacos, burritos, and all the sides that go along with it.
+Most of the time we prepare the food ourselves but sometimes we order Mexican Food Takeout when we don’t have time or the supplies that we need.
+We both have our mexican food favorites and try a variety of different recipes each week- it could be fajitas, tacos, burritos, and all the sides that go along with it.

 However when I tell you that my husband LOVES pico de gallo, that is an understatement.
 Baseball he loves, Hawaii 5-0 he loves, his jeep he loves…but pico de gallo, he LOVES, possibly as much as he loves me!
 We don’t just put pico on tacos, burritos, and other Mexican goodies, but he loves pico on his omelets, regular scrambled eggs, hamburgers, and just about anything he can put it on.